Lights (musician): 2020–2023: Pep and dEd

-On June 11, 2020, she released a seven-track instrumental synthwave album on Bandcamp titled How to Sleep When You're on Fire.
+On June 11, 2020, Lights released a seven-track instrumental synthwave album on Bandcamp titled How to Sleep When You're on Fire.
 Proceeds from this album would be donated to the Black Lives Matter Vancouver branch.
 On July 9, 2020, Lights released the song "Dead End", alongside its music video.
 The song was part of a remix EP of the same name, released in collaboration with MYTH on August 7.

 In 2021, Lights began releasing music under the pseudonym Lūn, a character that appeared in her Skin & Earth comic in 2017, explaining "Lūn is a musician in the Skin&Earth universe.
 Though she is never actually mentioned, she appears all through the comic."
 The EP titled haha i like it was released by Lūn in April 2021.
 That same month, Lights released the song "Beside Myself".

 In October, she released "Prodigal Daughter" as the lead single from her album Pep, released on April 1, 2022.
 On November 16, 2021, in support of the album, Lights announced she would begin her "Baby I'm Back Tour" starting with shows in the US throughout the month of April and May 2022.
 She ended the tour with a leg of shows in Canada from late January to February 2023.
 In November, her album Warehouse Summer with i_o was released after his death.
 In April 2023, she released a re-imagined chillwave version of Pep titled dEd.